-The Museumkaart (museum card) is an annual membership card which gives unlimited free entry into over 400 museums in the Netherlands – including 40 museums in Amsterdam.
+The Museumkaart (Netherlands Museum Pass) is an annual membership card which gives unlimited free entry into around 500 museums in the Netherlands – including 40 museums in Amsterdam.

-Dutch and EU residents can officially register the temporary card (photo required) to upgrade to the full annual validity.
+Dutch and EU/UK residents can officially register a temporary card online (passport-style photo required and small fee paid) to upgrade to the full annual card.

 The Museumkaart has always been aimed at the local Dutch market and never really been promoted for use by foreign tourists.

-Visitors are generally offered the Iamsterdam City Card which is valid 1-4 days and includes museum admission, public transport and some other bonuses and discounts.
+Visitors are generally offered the I amsterdam City Card which is valid 1-5 days and includes museum admission, public transport and some other bonuses and discounts.
+You can buy the I amsterdam City Card online here

-Before using it for admission the first time, the museum needs to activate your card.
-You should fill in the details required on the card itself – the holder’s name (naam), date of birth (geboortedatum) plus the card’s purchase date (aankoopdatum).
-Once activated the temporary card will automatically expire after 31 days – it is valid for a maximum of 5 museum visits only.
+You can fill in the details required on the temporary card itself – the holder’s name (naam), date of birth (geboortedatum) plus the card’s purchase date (aankoopdatum).
+Don’t fill in the temporary card if buying it as a present for someone else – but again do note that they will have only 4 visits left.

-The following 22 Amsterdam museums offer the card for sale:
+The following 25 museums in Amsterdam offer the card for sale over-the-counter:

 Allard Pierson Museum